 Latino Religious Festivals: A Blend of Faith and Culture

 Catholicism is at the heart of many Latino religious festivals.
-The Roman Church’s calendar sets the stage for various dances and rituals across Latin America.
+The Roman Catholic Church’s calendar sets the stage for various dances and rituals across America.
 Music, especially during processions, adds to the spiritual vibe of these events.

 These festivals often honor patron saints and the Virgin Mary, blending religious devotion with social and cultural activities.
 It’s not just about faith; it’s about community, tradition, and celebration.